soleinjast/homeowner-parser/README.md

 │   ├── Exceptions/       # Custom exceptions
 │   ├── Providers/        # Service providers for the module
-│   ├── Services/         # Business logic for parsing and processing data │   ├── Tests/            # Unit & integration and E2E tests for the module
+│   ├── Services/         # Business logic for parsing and processing data │   ├── Tests/            # Unit, Integration and E2E tests for the module
 ```

 ---